jxc03/reduxCourse/README.md

 </h1>

 <p>
-  With this course, I learn the fundamentals of Redux stores, actions, reducers and middleware to manage data.
+  With this course, I learnt the fundamentals of Redux stores, actions, reducers and middleware to manage data.
 </p>

 ## Steps